kiototeko/ECE209AS_Winter2020/docs/index.md

 ## Introduction

-Previous work demonstrated that it is not only possible to capture electromagnetic signals that emanate from computer screens and make a good inference of what the screen is displaying [1], but that by recording the sound made by the screen, you can also make a good guess.
-LCD screens with both CCFL and LED backlighting have been shown to have the same information leakage [2].
+Previous work demonstrated that it is possible to capture electromagnetic signals that emanate from computer screens and make a good inference of what the screen is displaying [[1](#references)], as video lines are transmitted from the video controller to the LCD screen via a serial interface which radiates energy that can be captured by a nearby antenna.
+But by recording the sound made by the screen, you can also make a good guess.
+LCD screens with both CCFL and LED backlighting have been shown to have the same information leakage [[2](#references)].
 The information that is filtrated can only be obtained from a limited range of frequencies that happen to be in practically the upper limit of the human audible range (~20 kHz).
 The attacker only needs to get access either to the victim’s computer internal microphone, to a close-by smartphone’s microphone, or he can even extract the desired audio range by recording the output audio of a webcam call to the victim.
 As the relationship between the sound produced by the LCD screen's power supply and the colors represented in each of the pixel lines displayed on screen is a very complex one, a CNN model trained by a set of audio samples related with specific graphic displays is needed to make the inferences.
 A countermeasure is proposed here in order to prevent an attacker from obtaining sensitive information.
+The defense mechanism consists of masking the sound made by the screen using band limited white noise like in [3].
+In this work a system correlates the user's movements with keyboard and mouse activity, and in case of finding a mismatching, it deauthenticates the user from the system.
+Because the victim can log into one system and then change temporarily to another one, an attacker could get into the first one and mimic the victim's movements to maintain access.
+If there is no visible cues, the attacker can use the sound made by pressing keys, so a sound masking system is used to make it difficult to succeed in this.
+In our work, we use a similar system, but in this case the leakage sound is in a frequency range imperceptible to the user, and it doesn't require that much effort from the attacker, by just having a recorder close to it he can perform the attack.
+Also in this case we deal with screen content not user authentication.

+Biamp Systems have created some devices engineered to mask speech, devices which are installed at different points in offices, for example, so as to preserve privacy and reduce overall office noise.
+What we want to do in our work is to generate the sound masking from the same laptop were the leakage is produced.
+And obviously we deal with another frequency range.

-The defense mechanism consists of masking the sound made by the screen using band limited white noise like in [3], trying to ensure also that the noise isn’t heard by the user so that it doesn't become a nuisance.
+For our work we are also trying to ensure that the noise isn’t heard by the user so that it doesn't become a nuisance.
 We only focus on the case of the attacker having direct access to the victim’s computer internal microphone, as this is the most extreme case that could happen, and the insights gained here would surely apply to the other situations.
 The original work we are basing on deals with website distinguishing, on-screen keyboard snooping and text extraction, but in this work we only focus on the first one, website distinguishing.

 ### System specifications